-What the “Other” Storage Space is in Mac OS X & How to Clear It Up
+What is “Other” Storage Space on Mac & How to Clear It Up

 - Click the Apple menu and choose “About This Mac”